venura9/jekyll-TeXt-theme/_posts/2020-07-23-whats-up-azure-july-2020.md

 tags: azure
 ---

-With all the partners heading to Microsoft Inspire (Virtual), the last 30 days have been a bit quiet with the extravagant updates which is most likely to be released in the next 30 days.
+With all the partners heading to Microsoft Inspire (Virtual), the last 30 days have been a bit quiet with the extravagant updates, which is most likely to be released in the next 30 days.

-Key updates for this month covers;
+As usual the updates were pleanty, with key updates for this month skewed towards;

 * Azure Storage
 * Azure Arc